adrelanos/aeternity-wiki/Merkle-Trees.md

 Merkle trees are used to verify data being stored and transmitted in and between different computers on a network and do so very efficiently.
-There main use is to unsure data blocks received from other peers in a peer-to-peer network are received undamaged and unaltered, and even to check that the other peers do not lie and send fake blocks.
+Their main use is to ensure data blocks received from other peers in a peer-to-peer network are received undamaged and unaltered, and even to check that the other peers do not lie and send fake blocks.
 To do this Merkle trees use a cryptographic hash function.
-In order for you, the reader, to understand Merkle trees, a basic understanding of a cryptographic hash functions is needed.
+In order for you, the reader, to understand Merkle trees, a basic understanding of cryptographic hash functions is needed.

 A cryptographic hash function is a mathematical algorithm that maps data of arbitrary size to a bit string of a fixed size (a hash function)